johnttaylor/foxtail/src/Fxt/README.txt

-/** @namespace Cpl
+/** @namespace Fxt

-The 'Cpl' namespace is the root namespace for the Foxtail package
+The 'Fxt' namespace is the root namespace for the Foxtail package

 Foxtail is an attempt at a Distributed Control System (DCS).
 Given that is is extremely ambition scope and this is not my day job - its going to be a